Its-Alex/grub-netboot/README.md

-# grub-netboot-build
+# Grub2 netboot

-🛠️ Build grub netboot binarie

-Build and launch a PXE stack with grub
+Start a server with grub

 ## Requirements

 * Virtualbox
 * Vagrant

+Live image

+* squashfs
+* initrd
+* vmlinuz

+Without live image your second virtual machine will not boot

 ## How to

+PXE server contain a dhcp/tftp/http server it is provisionned by [`install-pxe-server.sh`](/install-pxe-server.sh)

 ```
 $ vagrant up pxe_server
 ```

-Server with pxe will be provisionned and ready to accept another server to connect in pxe
+Then create a folder `tftp/rescue/` in project and put live image file inside it (with exact name as above)

 ```
 $ vagrant up blank_server
 ```

-This server will boot on grub console
+Your server will now boot on live image with grub2

+## Usefull info

+Grub config is put inside `/srv/tftp/boot/grub/grub.cfg`

+`tftp` folder is sync with folder shared by pxe_server with tftp and http

 ## License